 Syncing JanusGraph with Elasticsearch Step by Step

 Isolate storage and index parameters in janusgraph.properties.
 JanusGraph routes mutations asynchronously to the external index unless explicitly overridden.
-The following configuration establishes a stable baseline for production clusters:
+This block is a stable production baseline:

 # Graph Storage Layer (ScyllaDB/Cassandra)